Skip to main content

 The chart displays the timing and relationship between panels, rounds, and calendar years.

 MEPS is a large-scale and comprehensive data collection effort that includes many types of survey questions, some of which only pertain to subsets of the diverse respondents participating in the survey.
-To accommodate the extensive array of questions covered, yet minimize the number of questions asked of each respondent, data are collected using an intricate system of skip patterns and questionnaire modules grouped into sections.
-Computer-assisted personal interviewing (CAPI) using a laptop computer makes it possible to field such a complex data collection instrument.
+To accommodate the extensive array of questions covered yet minimize the number of questions asked of each respondent, data are collected using an intricate system of skip patterns and questionnaire modules grouped into sections.
+Some sections are included in every round of data collection, while other sections are only included in one or two rounds.

 Any single question must be considered within the context of the skip patterns incorporated into the questionnaire.
-Some questions appear in several CAPI screens because of the variety of skip patterns that lead to the question.
+Some questions appear in several potential paths because of the variety of skip patterns that lead to the question.
 The question is only asked when the skip pattern determines that it should be asked of that respondent.
 Items asking the same question of various respondents typically map back to a single variable in the database.

 Click here to go to the MEPS-HC survey questionnaires.
 Click here to go to the MEPS-HC Survey Basics.